influxdata/telegraf/docs/SUPPORTED_PLATFORMS.md

 -----
 Telegraf intent: *Support latest versions of major linux distributions*

 Telegraf supports RHEL, Fedora, Debian, and Ubuntu.
 InfluxData provides package repositories for these distributions.
 Instructions for using the package repositories can be found on [docs.influxdata.com](https://docs.influxdata.com/telegraf/latest/introduction/installation/).
-Bug reports shuld be submitted only for supported distributions and releases.
+Bug reports should be submitted only for supported distributions and releases.

 Telegraf's Debian or Ubuntu packages are likely to work on other Debian-based distributions although these are not supported.
 Similarly, Telegraf's Fedora and RHEL packages are likely to work on other Redhat-based distributions although again these are not supported.